-Preserving Your Mid-Century Modern Home in Marin or Sonoma County
+Preserving Your Mid-Century Modern Home in Marin County

 Our list of services includes:

 Our local company understands your need to preserve and protect your Eichler home.
 With us as your on-call home service contractor, you can have peace of mind knowing we will always treat your home with the utmost care and respect.

 John Owens Services, Inc. is proud to be a leading contractor for Eichler homes in San Rafael and Marin County.
 We are trusted members of the Eichler Network and have been working on Eichler homes since 1986, so we have the advantage of knowing the various restoration and renovation jobs these mid-century modern homes require.

 Our philosophy is simple, we always want to maintain equipment to give it the longest life possible.
 Next, we want to focus on repairing when something goes wrong.
 Then only as the last choice, we replace equipment when needed.
 That’s the John Owens Way.